heroicyang/atom-hexo/README.md

 ## Usage

-Open your favorite terminal, change to your Hexo blog directory, and type `atom` to open the folder as root project.
-Then use Atom to enjoy writing!
+- Open your Hexo blog folder with the `atom /path/to/your hexo folder` command
+- Or set the `Atom-Hexo` `Current Working Directory` config on the Settings view, you can use `Atom-Hexo` anywhere, once and for all

+**Enjoy writing!**

 ## Commands